 Integrations/Amazon Bedrock

 Amazon Bedrock Agents use action groups backed by Lambda functions or return-of-control to execute tools.
-IAM policies control which AWS resources the Lambda can access, but they cannot inspect tool arguments or enforce business rules on individual calls.
-Veto adds a per-call authorization layer inside your Lambda handlers, evaluating every action against your policies before execution.
+AWS access policies control which AWS resources the Lambda can access, but they cannot inspect tool arguments or enforce business rules on individual calls.
+Veto adds a per-call guardrail boundary inside your Lambda handlers, evaluating each action-group invocation against your policies before execution.

-Amazon Bedrock guardrails, Bedrock agent security, Bedrock action group authorization, AWS AI agent safety, Bedrock Lambda security, Bedrock tool authorization, AWS Bedrock runtime authorization, Bedrock AgentCore security
+Amazon Bedrock runtime authorization, Bedrock action group guardrails, AWS agent tool policy, Bedrock Lambda guardrails, Bedrock tool authorization, AWS Bedrock runtime authorization, Bedrock AgentCore policy

-AWS IAM controls infrastructure access: which Lambda can invoke which service, which DynamoDB table the agent can read.
+AWS access controls handle infrastructure access: which Lambda can invoke which service, which DynamoDB table the agent can read.
 This is necessary but insufficient.
-IAM cannot answer questions like: "Should this agent transfer $50,000?" or "Can this agent send data to an external email?"
+They cannot answer questions like: "Should this agent transfer $50,000?" or "Can this agent send data to an external email?"
 These are runtime authorization decisions that depend on the arguments of each individual tool call.

 Veto: runtime authorization